Netherlands national under-18 baseball team

 The Netherlands national under-18 baseball team is the national under-18 team representing the Netherlands in international baseball competitions.
-The organization is currently ranked 8th in the world by the World Baseball Softball Confederation.
+The organization, which includes the Dutch national team, is currently ranked 10th in the world by the World Baseball Softball Confederation.
 They compete in the bi-annual U-18 Baseball World Cup.
+The team has competed in the World Cup and its predecessor 21 times, with their best finish being fifth place in 2022.